How we Evaluate and Rate Brands

 Fair

-These brands are meeting the minimum sustainable efforts we'd expect from brands their size.
+These brands are meeting the minimum sustainable efforts we'd expect from a company their size.

 Poor

-These are medium-to-large brands with fewer sustainability practices than we'd expect at their scale.
-These may also be small brands that lack public reporting on their sustainability goals or efforts.
+Medium-to-large brands are rated Poor if they have fewer sustainability practices than we'd expect of a brand their size.
+Small brands are rated Poor if they lack public reporting on sustainability goals or efforts.

 Harmful

-These brands are far from meeting the minimum sustainability efforts and reporting that we'd expect from them.
-Their business and manufacturing practices likely harm ecosystems and employees.
+Harmful brands are far from meeting the minimum sustainability efforts and reporting that we'd expect from them.
+Their business and manufacturing practices often harm ecosystems and employees.

 Our Criteria

-How is this brand using sustainable materials, packaging, sourcing, and shipping to reduce its impact?
+How is this brand using sustainable materials, ingredients, packaging, and shipping to reduce its impact?

 Slow Consumption

-Does this brand encourage conscious consumption and facilitate long-term product use?
+Does this brand encourage circularity and conscious consumption?

 Accountability